thomas051083/psd-psw/_events/3-pst-conference.md

     <br>
     Dominic is Director of Moments of Life at the Government Technology Agency of Singapore (GovTech). <br>
     <br>
-    Prior to joining the civil serice, Dominic was the Senior Vice President, Operations of PCI Limited, which is an electronics manufacturing service company headquartered in Singapore.
+    Prior to joining the civil serice, Dominic was the Senior Vice President, Operations of PCI Limited.
     <br>
     </td>
   </tr>